How Much Do Gardeners Make?

 While aesthetics is one consideration, ensuring proper drainage to help mitigate potential flooding issues is a rising concern for UK homeowners.
 With the climate changing, floods and extreme weather events are becoming more common, which homeowners must prepare against.

 The Insurance Times reported that only 5% of people living in high-risk flood areas were aware of that, while 68% of people in high-risk flood areas incorrectly thought their risk was low.
-With 1 in 4 homes in the UK now being at risk of flooding, it’s never been as important to have your garden well-designed in the event of heavy rainfall, and professional gardeners have a big part to play in ensuring residential gardens have sufficient drainage–especially if they’re in a high-risk zone.
+With official estimates from the Environment Agency estimating 1 in 6 homes in the UK now being at risk of flooding, it’s never been as important to have your garden well-designed in the event of heavy rainfall, and professional gardeners have a big part to play in ensuring residential gardens have sufficient drainage–especially if they’re in a high-risk zone.

 Summary